NicolasFlandrois/French-Republican-Calendar/README.md

 [1] Note: On many printed calendars of Year II (1793–94), the month of Thermidor was named Fervidor (from Latin fervidus, "burning hot").

 Most of the month names were new words coined from French, Latin, or Greek.
 The endings of the names are grouped by season.
-"Dor" means "giving" in Greek.[9]
+"Dor" means "giving" in Greek.

 [Source Wikipedia: French Republican Calendar](https://en.wikipedia.org/wiki/French_Republican_calendar)